questaware/microemacs/src/microemacs.md

  Before comparing paths all sequences abc/../ are removed iteratively.
  Note that any file name starting ./ is treated as different from any file not so starting.
+ ...file means find the first file so called under this directory;
+ This is found using the command ffg if installed.

   *Completion*
   The system can (partially) complete certain names; it does this by